|Bald Faced Hornet – Dolichovespula maculata |

-Dolichovespula maculata is not a true hornet; hornets belong to the genus Vespa.
-Bald-faced hornets are actually wasps in the genus Vespula, many of which are commonly called yellowjackets or blackjackets, et al.
+Although commonly called a hornet, Dolichovespula maculata is technically a wasp in the genus Vespula – many of which are commonly called yellowjackets or blackjackets.

 BFHs build exposed, grey nests in trees or shrubs, or under roof overhangs, in attics, crawlspaces, or under decks or porches.
-The nests are constructed of a paper-like material formed from chewed wood, and may exceed the size of a basketball.
+The nests are constructed of a paper-like material formed from chewed wood, and can get larger than a basketball.

 Life cycle: In spring , the queens emerge from diapause and build small nests consisting of a few paper cells.
 1 egg is laid in each cell.
 When the eggs hatch, the female hornets hunt other insects to feed to the larvae.
 When larvae are fully grown, they spin silk cocoons inside their cells and pupate into adult wasps.
 The wasps that emerge from the cells are all sterile female workers, which then take over nest building and foraging duties.